MahendrakarHemanthKumarRao/WEB_DEVELOPMENT_TECHNOLOGIES_LAB/README.md

     corner of the page and provides a logout button.
 On clicking this button, it should show a logout page with “Thank You”. <name> message with the duration of usage (hint: Use session to store name and time).
 12. Write a Program to hide paragraph using jQuery.
-13 .Create a web page using Bootstrap.
+13. Create a web page using Bootstrap.
 14. Create an HTML page to perform CRUD operations using ReactJS, Node.js and mongoDB.